For questions concerning nursing admissions contact:

 Individual Total Score of 58.7%.
 The TEAS is a pre-admission exam used throughout

-the U.S. and Canada designed to determine the readiness of students to enter nursing
+the U.S. and internationally designed to determine the readiness of students to enter

 As of June 2016, LPN-RN Transition applicants planning to enter NUR 130/140 are required to take the TEAS exam.